An Introduction to the GDPR (v3)

 In addition, consent sought by an employer, public authority, or other organisation with similar power over the individual is presumed not to be free.
 Consent must not be sought as a condition of providing a service.
 Organisations relying on consent must be able to demonstrate that it was obtained in accordance with these conditions.
 As for “contract” above, the Right to Portability applies to information obtained using consent.

 Any transfer of personal data from a country within the European Economic Area to one outside (commonly referred to as an “export”) requires its own legal basis.
 The full list of possible bases can be found in Articles 45-49.
-In practice, and unlike the previous Data Protection Directive, it will usually be possible to use the same legal basis for international IAM operations as those within Europe: regular transfers of personal data (for example between a customer organisation and a non-European IAM supplier) should normally be covered by a contract including one of the sets of Standard Contract Clauses; occasional, ad hoc, low-risk transfers should be able to use the legitimate interests basis; consent may be used where the individual is free to choose whether or not their personal information are transferred.
-Arrangements for international transfers are subject to change: for example both the original US Safe Harbor scheme and the Privacy Shield that replaced it have been declared invalid by the European Court of Justice; the latter case (“Schrems II”) also added new obligations for exporting organisations using the Standard Contract Clauses, with new versions of the Clauses currently being proposed by the European Commission.
-Organisations operating international IAM systems should be aware of developments.
+In practice, and unlike the previous Data Protection Directive, it will usually be possible to use the same legal basis for international IAM operations as those within Europe: regular transfers of personal data (for example between a customer organisation and a non-European IAM supplier) should normally be covered by a contract including one of the sets of Standard Contract Clauses; 10 occasional, ad hoc, low-risk transfers should be able to use the legitimate interests basis; consent may be used where the individual is free to choose whether or not their personal information are transferred.
+Arrangements for international transfers are subject to change: for example both the original US Safe Harbor scheme and the Privacy Shield that replaced it have been declared invalid by the European Court of Justice; the latter case (“Schrems II”) also added new obligations for exporting organisations using the Standard Contract Clauses: new versions of the Clauses were issued by the European Commission in June 2021.
+11 Organisations operating international IAM systems should be aware of developments.

 As well as requiring organisations to take proactive measures to protect the security of personal data, Article 33 of the GDPR introduces significant reporting requirements when an organisation becomes aware of a “breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, personal data transmitted, stored or otherwise processed”.
 The wide definition of “breach” and the inclusion of “accidental” means that organisations should be particularly careful when designing, testing, and documenting processes that may alter, delete, or disclose data.
 All such breaches must be reported to the Regulator unless they are “unlikely to result in a risk to rights and freedoms of natural persons”.
 Loss of an encrypted memory stick, while the decryption key remains secure, is often given as an example of a breach that may not need to be reported.
 The expectation is that such reports will be sent within 72 hours: if not, then a satisfactory explanation for the delay must be included.
 Where a breach is likely to involve a “high risk” to individuals’ rights and freedoms, then a notification to affected individuals is required under Article 34.